 I turned off comments on a specific blog post

 It’s better to get rid of comments on a specific blog post rather than disabling the comments on the entire blog.
 Some bloggers get upset with the spam comments and turn off the comments on their blogs.
 I believe that comments are important.
-It brings in the attention, exposure, and discussion.
+It brings in attention, exposure, and discussion.

 So I explained a few things that I recently did to control the spam comments on my blog.

-If you have had such an experience on your blog, please share with us in the comments section.
+If you have had such an experience on your blog, please share it with us in the comments section.

 The reason is that when bloggers and readers interact, not only they build a relationship, but they also learn a thing or two from each other.
 So I’ll be glad to learn something from you all.